Distant Sun

-"Distant Sun" is a song by Australian band Crowded House.
-It was the first single released from the group's fourth studio album, Together Alone (1993).
-The song gave the band another top-20 hit in the United Kingdom, peaking at number 19, but fell shy of the mark in Australia at number 23.
-It was also a top-five hit in Canada and New Zealand, reaching numbers four and five, respectively.
+"Distant Sun" is a song by New Zealand-Australian band Crowded House, released in September 1993 by Capitol Records as the first single from their fourth studio album, Together Alone (1993).
+The song gave the band another top-20 hit in the United Kingdom, peaking at number 19, but fell shy of the mark in Australia, reaching number 23.
+It was a top-five hit in Canada and New Zealand, reaching numbers four and five, respectively.
 In March 1994, a remixed version of "Distant Sun" was released in the United States, reaching number 26 on the Billboard Modern Rock Tracks chart.
 The regular mix was not released as a single in the US and was only available on the album.
+The accompanying music video was directed by Canadian director and artist Curtis Wehrfritz.

-In 2005, a tribute album was created featuring a collection of Neil and Tim Finn's songs reinterpreted by female singers as the album She Will Have Her Way.
-"Distant Sun" was performed by multi-platinum New Zealand artist Brooke Fraser.
-Fraser's version was mostly similar to the original version, but the key was changed to suit her voice and she omitted the line "Like a Christian fearing vengeance from above" as she is a Christian, and herself fears said vengeance.
+A live version of "Distant Sun" was included on the single for "Locked Out", another single from Together Alone; this version was recorded at Hammersmith Apollo, England on 12 November 1993.
+In 2005, a tribute album titled She Will Have Her Way was created featuring a collection of Neil and Tim Finn's songs reinterpreted by female singers; "Distant Sun" was performed by New Zealand singer-songwriter Brooke Fraser.
+Fraser's version is mostly similar to the original version, but the key was changed to suit her voice, and she omitted the line "Like a Christian fearing vengeance from above".

-A live version of the song was included on the single for "Locked Out," a song also from Together Alone.
-This version was recorded at Hammersmith Apollo, England on 12 November 1993.
+Critical reception

+Upon the release, Larry Flick from Billboard magazine wrote, "Ace songwriter Neil Finn works his usual melodic miracles here, combining swoony guitar work with a solid hook.
+The sparkling result, from band's current Together Alone set, offers PDs an opportunity to fill radio's gaping guitar pop void—and judging from this single's stellar sound, there's no better band than Crowded House for the job."